-Throughout this guide, you will find wellness checks as reminders to be thinking about care from the beginning of the organizing process.
-Often times, activists wait until they are already feeling sick, exhausted, or on-edge to think about self-care.
+Throughout this guide, you will have found wellness checks as reminders to be thinking about care from the beginning to the end of the organizing process.
+Oftentimes, activists wait until they are already feeling sick, exhausted, or on-edge to think about self-care.
 It's more effective to prevent it from happening in the first place.